mendersoftware/mender-docs/07.Server-installation/09.Direct-upload/docs.md

 ## Upload process

-For uploading an artifact you will need to have a session token, this could be solved by running the following command:
+For uploading a Mender Artifact you will need to have a session token.
+You can get one by running the following command:

 ```bash
 mender-cli login